Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Emergency medical and hospital.
 It’s important to know that you are covered if you suffer a medical emergency if you’re injured or fall ill during your trip.

-- Interruption.
+- Trip interruption or cancellation.
 Sometimes unforeseen circumstances might force you to cancel or cut short your trip.
 For example, you may lose your job or be diagnosed with a terminal illness, though you may not be able to get refunds for deposits or other pre-booked travel or accommodation.
 Travel insurance policies will ensure you are reimbursed for the money you are otherwise not able to get back.

 - Theft, delay and damage.
-If your luggage or personal items are lost, stolen or damaged on your trip, your insurance policy will provide cover for the cost of their repair or replacement.
+If your luggage or personal items are lost, stolen or damaged on your trip, your insurance policy will provide coverage for the cost of their repair or replacement.
 Similarly, if an airline misplaces your luggage or it’s delayed, coverage is available to help you buy essential clothing and toiletries.
 Theft is another common problem travelers encounter, and travel insurance is designed to look after you if your cash, credit cards, passport or important travel documents are stolen.
-Other cover features include a death benefit, personal liability and rental vehicle excess cover.
+Other coverage features include a death benefit, personal liability and rental vehicle excess coverage.

 Conditions of non-resident travel insurance for the US